taggiasco/akka-streams-logreader/README.md

 # Akka Streams sample

 This project is a simple example of Akka Streams usage.
-It only allows to read a log file.
+It allows to read log files, apply a "reducer" function (i.e. split logs in different groups), and then apply a specific sink (sum or average).

 ## Usage

-$ sbt run sample.log 400-800
+$ sbt run sample.log sample_post.log